netzero-labs/netzero-labs/docs/tariffs/Intelligent-Octopus-Go.md

   (e.g. "When vehicle charging starts: Set backup reserve to 100%"), pause or remove those automations so they don't interfere with this integration.
 The integration based on Octopus API Keys will be more reliable.
+- If a scheduled charging slots ends during the off-peak window (23:30 - 5:30), the Powerwall backup reserve will remain at 100% (since the lower prices persist throughout this period).
+The backup reserve will reset at 5:30, assuming there are no additional charging slots during that time.
 - If the 100% backup reserve is overridden with a different value while the EV is charging (either manually or with another automation), Netzero will **not** restore the backup reserve to the previously configured value.
 This is to avoid overriding any manual changes.